Pilot Peer Monitor

 Peer Support Monitor

 As a Pilot Peer Monitor, your primary role is to serve as both a mentor and a monitor, guiding a fellow pilot from externally enforced sobriety toward independent, sustainable recovery.
-You’ll maintain regular contact, provide detailed progress reports to the support team, and encourage the pilot to take ownership of their recovery—all while upholding confidentiality with clear limits, meaning you must report high-risk or relapse behavior.
+You’ll maintain regular contact, provide detailed progress reports to the support team, and encourage the pilot to take ownership of their recovery—all while upholding confidentiality with clear limits.
 Your duty is to protect the integrity of the program itself, acting as a liaison between the pilot, medical team, airline, and union.
 Approach this role as service work: you are not responsible for the pilot’s success or failure, but your guidance is vital to helping them safely return to their career.

 1. Encourage the pilot to take personal responsibility for their recovery by prioritizing meetings, therapy, and family support.